preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 .. image:: new-glossary-2.png

-If you don't want to connect the glossary set to an information page - for example if it's branding you want to do - you're done now.
+If you don't want to connect the glossary set to an information page - for example if you just want to edit look and feel - you're done now.

 To connect to an information page, do the following: